EnzymeAD/Enzyme.jl/docs/src/index.md

 The Enzyme binary dependencies will be installed automatically via Julia's binary actifact system.

-The Enzyme.jl API revolves around the function [`autodiff`](@ref), see it's documentation for details and a usage example.
+The Enzyme.jl API revolves around the function [`autodiff`](@ref), see its documentation for details and a usage example.
 Also see [Implementing pullbacks](@ref) on how to use Enzyme.jl to implement back-propagation for functions with non-scalar results.

 ## Getting started